thedynamicmonkey/Sushiman/README.md

-Sushiman is a responsive single page website.
-Sushiman is a japanese cuisine selling website.
+Sushiman is a responsive single-page website.
+Sushiman is a Japanese cuisine-selling website.
 I created this site only using HMTL and CSS.
 I have worked very hard to give an amazing and elegant look to the website.
-Also i have added animations.
-Overall, it was a nice project working on. <br>
+Also, I have added animations.
+Overall, it was a nice project to work on. <br>
 Author - Nitish Shaw